621 Bridgeway, Sausalito, CA 94965 (See Map Below)

 The restaurant is just across Bridgeway from the Bay and has a wide view of the San Francisco skyline in the distance, but only the tables near the front and outside on the sidewalk really get the full impact of this vista.

 This is a place where if you wanted to order and speak only in Italian there would be no problem.
-OK, they might have to swap servers, but this is a lot better than a lot of places across the country where the server thinks “Firenze” is a fragrance sold in drug stores.
+OK, they might have to swap servers, but this is a lot better than a lot of Italian food places across the country where the server thinks “Firenze” is a fragrance sold in drug stores.

 I would also love to pass a City ordinance that only sports cars can park in the spot in front of Angelino, and never SUV’s.
 If a low-slung car is in that space it opens the big view for two or three additional tables.